-The following morning, I began the long drive out of the desert and back home, only destroying one tyre and rim on the way.
-A bull camel decided it didn't want me to go and did its very best to block my exit along the track for over 30km.
-My last view and fading memory of the Great Sandy and Gibson Deserts was that of a camel's arse!
+The following morning, Paul began the long drive out of the desert and back to home, only destroying one tyre and rim on the way.
+A bull camel decided it didn't want Paul to go and did its very best to block his exit along the track for over 30km.
+Paul's last view and fading memory of the Great Sandy and Gibson Deserts was that of a camel's arse!